Our Board of Trustees

 The Board works to the Charity Commission guidelines on good governance and maintains high standards across its work.
 Board members are elected annually at the Annual General Meeting and bring specific, specialist skills to the organisation.

 Our current Trustees can be seen below.

-Helen Donovan has been recently appointed as a Trustee in 2018.
+Helen Donovan was appointed as a Trustee in 2018.
 She is a Consultant Clinical Psychologist who has worked in NHS mental health services in Bedfordshire and Luton since emigrating from Australia to the UK in 2002.
 As a senior clinician, Helen has developed and led teams and services across NHS, private and third sector settings.
 She is also trained in quality improvement and has particular interests in pathway review and redesign, co-production with service users, and workforce wellbeing.
 Helen sits on the Workforce and Health & Safety Committees.